 Let’s say that you have your tests in front of you and you have determined that you do indeed have low T3.

 It turns out that there is actually a name for your condition:

 It’s known as low T3 syndrome and/or euthyroid sick syndrome.

-Almost every doctor is aware of this condition, but they've probably forgot about it overtime (or don't realize its importance outside of the hospital).
+Almost every doctor knows this condition, but they’ve probably forgotten about it over time (or don’t realize its importance outside of the hospital).

 The reason is simple:

-Low T3 is a compensatory response to harmful stimuli on the body.
+Low T3 is a compensatory response to harmful stimuli in the body.

 We can sum it up like this:

 Anything in your body that causes high levels of stress, high levels of inflammation, physical/emotional trauma, or any other stressor on the body may result in this condition.

 Another surprising reason for low T3 is simply being overweight.